-When you are in Junction City, you'll notice that it is more blue-collar than most other communities in America.
-35.62% of Junction City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Junction City is a blue-collar town, with 35.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Junction City is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Junction City who work in sales jobs (15.73%), office and administrative support (9.17%), and management occupations (7.63%).

-Junction City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Junction City doesn't have a public transportation system that people use for their commute.

 In terms of college education, the citizens of Junction City rank slightly lower than the national average.
 15.06% of adults 25 and older in Junction City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.